 For example, an atom of the element oxygen has an atomic number of 8 (meaning it has eight protons) and is the smallest "piece" of oxygen that you can ever have.
 If you break it down further than that, you will have subatomic particles, but they will not have the properties of oxygen.
 It would be like eating a mouthful of flour (yuck) when what you really want is a chocolate chip cookie.

 Presenting, carbon (12C):

 And his two-doors-down friendly neighbor on the periodic table, oxygen (16O):

 By the way, that superscript number next to the element is equal to the total number of protons and neutrons in the element.
-Doing a quick little calculation, we know that carbon-12, or 12C, has 6 protons and therefore, 12 – 6 = 6 neutrons.
-Oxygen-16, or 16O, has 8 protons and 8 neutrons.
+Doing a quick calculation, we know that carbon-12, or 12C, has six protons; therefore, 12 – 6 = 6 neutrons.
+Oxygen-16, or 16O, has eight protons and eight neutrons.

-Some bacteria actually make little, tiny electrical wires down which electrons flow.
-They are called nanowires and you can check them out here.
+Some bacteria make teeny-tiny electrical wires that electrons can flow down.
+They are called nanowires, and you can check them out here.